REG-02 The Register

 - Electronic Conveyancing National Law (ECNL): Passed in New South Wales, and adopted in Victoria, Queensland, the Northern Territory, South Australia and Tasmania.
 (The ECNL has been adopted in Western Australia (WA) as corresponding legislation, The Electronic Conveyancing Act 2014 with some minor amendments necessary to reflect WA’s statutory framework.)

 - Model Operating Requirements (MOR): Developed by ARNECC and adopted as subsidiary legislation by Registrars of Title in each State and Territory.
-Sets out the requirements for an Electronic Lodgement Network Operator.
+Sets out the requirements for an Electronic Lodgment Network Operator.

 - Operating Agreement (OA): A contract made between an ELNO and the Registrar or, in the case of WA, Landgate.
 The OA incorporates the Operating Requirements as contractual terms.